 Must be at least four months of age, in good health (no fleas, ticks, or contagious illnesses)

-days to generate a solid immune response after receiving the Bordetella
+a strong immune response after the Bordetella is given; therefore, please wait

 We do not accept intact males, pregnant females or females in heat